Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/en/README.md

 New documentation will continue to expand both the core methodology and the platform-specific documentation as new workflows, production methods, and platform features are explored.

-The goal is to build a comprehensive knowledge base for creating stable, engaging, and long-lasting roleplay bots for internet-connected LLMs.
+The goal is to build a comprehensive knowledge base for creating stable, engaging, and long-lasting roleplay bots for LLMs trained on internet-derived data.